LucaGiarr/Odds-Evens/README.md

 ### Initial Discussion

 The "Odds & Evens" website is a hand game similar to a simplified morra where the user plays against the pc.
-He/she, before starting the game, decides the maximum winning score at which one of the two players wins.
-Whoever reaches the pre-set maximum score wins the game.
+He/she, before starting the game, decides the winning score at which one of the two players wins.
+Whoever reaches first the winning score wins the game.

 #### Key information for the site